It was just a question of time, Bruce Dickinson would make a solo album. And Iron Maiden’s year off provided the opportunity.

 Dickinson was thought by many to want out of Maiden at the time, but nothing was further from the truth.
 He still claims that he was very happy when he returned to his day job to make their first 1990s album.
 It was his old partner Adrian Smith that would soon find himself out of the band, and Janick Gers who would be called in to replace him.

-It’s difficult to take Tattooed Millionaire as a meaningful first solo step, for the reasons already mentioned.
-It’s fun but patchy, and not at all indicative of where Dickinson would go when he got serious about it.
+It’s difficult to take Tattooed Millionaire as a meaningful first solo step, for the reasons mentioned above.
+It’s a fun but patchy record, and not at all indicative of where Dickinson would go when he got really serious about it.

 Christer’s Verdict: 3/6